josephhklier/LATIN102/quiz02.md

 eagle
 accusative - reciever of actoin

+Promestheus heart was devoured by an eagle, which Hercules shot dead with his arrows.

 Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
 Lycus, who was killed by Hercules, tried to kill Megara and her sons Thermiachis and Ophite. qui